SpringerPE/cf-light-api/README.md

 `export UPDATE_TIMEOUT='7m'`

 Any option which is valid for [Rufus Scheduler](https://github.com/jmettraux/rufus-scheduler) durations will work here, for example `30s`, `1m` or `1d`.

+If you change these settings, you will also need to adjust the data age validity, as described below.

+### Data Age Validity

+By default, the data is considered valid if it was last updated within 10 minutes (twice the default update interval).
+You can modify this behaviour by setting the following environment variable (in seconds):

+`export DATA_AGE_VALIDITY=3600`

 ### Send data to graphite